clarkimusmax/c_examples/README.md

 # C Examples

-A reposity of some poorly-written C code snippets to do different things.
+A reposity of some poorly-written C code snippets that do different things.